Roslyn-Code-Club/roslyncode.club/src/workshops/intro-to-lua.md

 ### The Concept of Nil

-Nil is similar to null, in that it doesn’t represent a number, it just represents the absence of a value that is supposed to be there
+Nil is similar to null, in that it doesn’t represent a number, it just represents the absence of a value that is supposed to be there.
 Where they differ, however, is that assigning nil to value completely deletes that variable from memory

 If you say